The EEA and Norway Grants Fund for Youth Employment

 The Fund’s focus on transnational cooperation reflects the view that unemployment among youth is a common European challenge and common European solutions should therefore be explored.
-Eligible entities in the 15 Beneficiary States of the EEA and Norway Grants as well as Italy, Ireland and Spain are encouraged to form partnerships to apply for funding.
+Eligible entities in the 15 beneficiary countries of the EEA and Norway Grants as well as Italy, Ireland and Spain are encouraged to form partnerships to apply for funding.

-The target group of this Fund is young people between 15 and 29, with a special focus on the 25-29 year olds.
+The target group of the Fund is young people between 15 and 29, with a special focus on the 25-29 year olds.
 Projects developing solutions for

 - discouraged people who have stopped looking for work,